Omolara295/Digital-Marketing-Analysis-Report/README.md

 Making use of the interactive abilities of the Power BI dashboard, this executive report presents a detailed overview of the marketing efforts across various channel.

+## Objective
+To evaluate marketing effectiveness by examining ad spend, impressions, clicks, conversions, revenue, and ROI across various channels and products.